-*Fall only nominations will not be not be considered for Spring
+*Fall only nominations will not be not be automatically considered for Spring.

-In order to be eligible to receive the award, each new or continuing student:
+In order to be eligible to receive the award, each new or continuing student must:

 Graduate Faculty Program Chair/Director or designee electronically submits a completed Graduate College Fellowship Nomination Form.
 Once the nomination form has been submitted, an automatic confirmation email will be sent for reference.
 If you do not receive an email confirmation of the nomination, please call 480-965-3530.

-Nominating units will receive email notifications from the Graduate College three to four weeks after the nomination deadline.
+Nominating units will receive email notifications from the Graduate College approximately four weeks after the nomination deadline.